maxlanceund/equal-system/papers/information_projection_framework-en.md

 ### 1. Question

 If D_f saturates at a value < 1 in the deeply ordered phase (gapped system), the framework has a boundary.
-Finding the boundary is the key to verifying that the framework is "contentful" rather than "empty."

 ### 2. Design